aws-samples/aws-nitro-enclaves-workshop/workshop/content/cleanup/_index.en.md

 1. Select **Confirm that you want to schedule these keys for deletion after a X day waiting period**.

 1. Choose **Schedule deletion**.

-## ...at an AWS event

-There is nothing for you to cleanup and we will take care of the rest.

 ---
 ### Thank you for exploring the AWS Nitro Enclaves workshop!